-The present summary addresses six interconnected areas of action: (a) the strategic role of development cooperation in achieving the 2030 Agenda, building sustainable and resilient societies and leaving no one strategic areas; (e) leveraging South-South and triangular cooperation for sustainable development; and (f) strengthening the multilayered monitoring, review and assessment of development cooperation.
+9. The present discussion summary addresses six interconnected areas of action: (a) the strategic role of development cooperation in achieving the 2030 Agenda, building sustainable and resilient societies and leaving no one behind; (b) strengthening the effectiveness and sustainable development impact of multi-stakeholder partnerships and approaches, including blended finance; (c) getting better results through national development cooperation polices; (d) bridging capacity gaps and facilitating technology development and transfer in strategic areas; (e) leveraging South-South and triangular cooperation for sustainable development; and (f) strengthening the multilayered monitoring, review and assessment of development cooperation.